 Teenage boys should eat a lot of fruits and vegetables along with lean meats and fish for muscle growth.
 Six meals a day may be required.
 No junk food.

 Protein powder’s are safe.
 Teenage boys trying to get big consume smoothies with protein powders anyway, so might as well direct them in the right direction.
 It’s better than the alternative (‘roids).
 Whey protein is good; this is my favorite whey protein powder as it is one of the cleanest in the market with vanilla extract as a sweetener.
 It is also made from grass-fed cows.
+Checking out SAS Nutrition can help you find a range of supplements if you’re interested.

 Pea protein for vegans or vegetarians is also good as it delivers 25g of leucine per serving.